-- Adam has IP Enhance with a Benefit Amount of \$6,000 per month (the Increasing Claim Option was not selected by Adam so does not apply). - Adam suffered a Sickness or Injury and is medically certified Totally Unable to Work in his Own Occupation. - For the first 24 months of the Claim Period, Adam is paid the Totally Unable to Work Benefit at \$6,000 per month. - From the 25th month to the 36th month of the Claim Period, Adam remained Totally Unable to Work in Any Occupation but does not meet the requirement for Permanent Incapacity Reset Benefit.
-The Totally Unable to Work Benefit payable is:
+- Michael has IP Extend with a Benefit Amount of \$7,000 per month (the Increasing Claim Option was not selected by Michael so does not apply). - Michael was 61 years old when he suffered a Sickness or Injury and was medically certified Totally Unable to Work in his Own Occupation. - For the first 24 months of the Claim Period, Michael remained Totally Unable to Work in his Own Occupation.
+He was paid the Totally Unable to Work Benefit at \$7,000 per month. - From the 25th month to the 28th month of the Claim Period, Michael remained Totally Unable to Work in Any Occupation